 When Cavities Occur

 Sometimes, cavities occur despite our best efforts to prevent them.
-Fortunately, Dr. Jeffrey Haddad and Dr. Kurt Doolin offer a number of effective, fast and affordable solutions to correct cavities and keep your smile looking its best.
+Fortunately, Dr. Doolin, Dr. Haddad, and Dr. Tironi offer a number of effective, fast and affordable solutions to correct cavities and keep your smile looking its best.

 Fillings replace decayed areas of your teeth.
 Often called ‘restorations,’ tooth colored or porcelain fillings are the main treatment for cavities.
 Also called inlays or onlays, porcelain fillings provide a more natural appearance, because the filling material blends right in with your natural tooth color for an undetectable restoration.
 Porcelain is more attractive, more durable, and strengthens the tooth for a perfectly preserved smile.
 Porcelain fillings last for many years with no special care beyond good oral hygiene habits.